 - 1. Internal Communication - 2.
-Diagnostic: Initial Secondary and Primary Research - 3.
-High-level Breakeven and Profitability Analysis - 4.
+Diagnostic: Initial Secondary and Primary Research - A High-level Breakeven and Profitability Analysis - 4.
 Youth Savings Program Proposal Development

-High-level Breakeven and Profitability Analysis
+Q High-level Breakeven & Profitability Analysis

-An important part of building the business case is conducting a high-level breakeven and profitability analysis using your internal profitability and modeling tools.
-The analysis should incorporate adjustments based on the following:
+An important part of building the business case is conducting a high-level breakeven and profitability analysis using your internal profitability and financial modeling tools.
+The analysis should incorporate projections for your youth savings program and the breakeven timeline, based on the following:

-- Client behavior assumptions from the initial customer (primary) research conducted by your financial institution; - Conversion rate assumptions from financial education and marketing activities; - Revenue drivers that reflect your financial institution's objectives and value proposition; and - Cost drivers that reflect your intended distribution channels (branches, mobile, internet, schools, agent model, etc.) and the organizational capacity and infrastructure to support it.
+- Client behavior assumptions from the initial customer (primary) research conducted by your financial institution; - Conversion rate assumptions from financial education and marketing activities, as well as cross-selling; - Revenue drivers, such as the interest spread on mobilized savings and fees or transactional income, that reflect your financial institution's objectives and value proposition; and - Cost drivers, both fixed and variable, that reflect your intended distribution channels (branches, mobile, internet, schools, agent model, etc.) and the organizational capacity and infrastructure to support it.
+Understanding the operating expenses for your existing savings products (product costing) can assist with this area.